Roberts County License Hearing Guide

 If You Refused Testing

-- Implied Consent Law in Texas: Texas, like most states, has an implied consent law.
-This means that by driving on Texas roads, you've implicitly agreed to submit to a breath or blood test if lawfully arrested for DUI.
-Refusing to take the test can result in an automatic license suspension, even if you're later acquitted of the DUI charges in criminal court.
+- Implied Consent Law in Texas: Texas law operates under "implied consent," meaning that by driving on Texas roads, you have implicitly consented to submit to a breath or blood test if lawfully arrested for DUI.
+Refusal to submit to testing can result in an administrative license suspension, regardless of whether you are ultimately convicted of DUI.

 The ALR/Administrative Hearing